A Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Approximate TSP in d-dimensional space

-Before we explain our approach in detail, let us explain the natural dynamic programming algorithm for $d=2$ and why it is not fast enough for $d> 2$.
-The dynamic programming builds a lookup table that contains the costs of all instances of the Multipath Problem that arise in the quadtree (exactly the same as in Arora~\cite{Arora98}).
+Before we explain our approach in detail, let us first discuss the natural dynamic programming algorithm for the $d=2$ case and why it is not fast enough for $d>2$.
+The dynamic programming builds a lookup table that contains the costs of all instances of the multipath problem that arise in the quadtree, which is exactly the same as in Arora~\cite{Arora98}.
 When the table is built, it is enough to output the entry that corresponds to the root of the quadtree.
 The number of non-empty cells in the compressed quadtree is $\Oh(n)$.
-For each facet $F$ of the cell $C$, we guess an integer $m_F \leq 1/\eps^{d-1}$ that is the number of times the $\Oh(1/\eps^{d-1})$-simple salesman tour crosses it.
-Then, we select a set $|B| = m$ by selecting a set of size $m$ from $\bigcup_F \grid(\ex(F),r^{2d-2}/m_F)$, where $\sum_F m_F=m$.
-There are at most $\prod_F \binom{r^{2d-2}/m_F}{m_F} \le 2^{2d\cdot \Oh(r^{d-1})} \leq 2^{\Oh(r^{d-1})}$ possible choices for the portal set $B$ by Claim~\ref{portal-bin-ineq}, since the number of facets $F$ of $C$ is at most $2d$.
-Unfortunately, the number of perfect matchings on $m$ points is $2^{\Oh(m \log{m})}$.
-This would lead to a running time of $2^{\Oh(1/\eps^{d-1} \log(1/\eps))}$, which has an extra $\log(1/\eps)$ factor in the exponent compared to our goal.
-Recall that in $d=2$ we could use that an optimal TSP tour is crossing-free and it was efficient to look for ``crossing-free matchings'' (and their number is at most $2^{\Oh(m)}$).
-To reduce the number of possible matchings in $d > 2$ we will use the \emph{rank-based approach}.
+For each facet $F$ of the cell $C$, we guess an integer $m_F \leq 1/\eps^{d-1}$ that is the number of times the $\Oh(1/\eps^{d-1})$-simple salesman tour crosses $\ex(F^*)$.
+Then, we select a set $B$ of size at most $2m$ by choosing from $\bigcup_F \grid(\ex(F),r^{2d-2}/m_F)$, where $\sum_F m_F=m$.
+There are at most

+possible choices for the set of active portals $B$ by Claim~\ref{portal-bin-ineq}, since the number of facets~$F$ of~$C$ is only~$2d$.
+Unfortunately, the number of perfect matchings on the $m$ points is $2^{\Oh(m \log m)}$.
+Since $m=\Oh(r^{d-1})=\Oh(1/\eps^{d-1})$, this would lead to a running time of $2^{\Oh(1/\eps^{d-1} \log(1/\eps))}$, which has an extra $\log(1/\eps)$ factor in the exponent compared to our goal.
+If $d=2$ we could use the fact that an optimal TSP tour is crossing-free, which allows one to look for ``crossing-free matchings'' (and their number is at most $2^{\Oh(m)}$).
+To reduce the number of possible matchings in $d > 2$, we will use the \emph{rank-based approach}.

 \paragraph{Rank-based approach}

 Now we describe how the rank-based approach~\cite{rank-based,fast-hamiltonicity-jacm} can be applied in this setting.
 We will heavily build upon the methodology and terminology from~\cite{rank-based}, and describe the basics here for the unfamiliar reader.
 We follow the notation from~\cite{BergBKK18}.